 Lower Screen Times

 The average American has 8 hours of TV per day.
 Scientists have demonstrated the significant strain on the eyes that television viewing has, and there is extra pure conjecture that it is also detrimental to health.
 The great thing about podcasts is that they can provide visual media with an amusing substitute.

-Podcasts necessitate no reading and little resources, much like videos, but they do not trigger the same visual stress or psychological numbness as videos.
-Research shows that while listening to podcasts, the brain is more productive than when viewing television.
+Podcasts necessitate no reading and few resources, much like videos, but they do not trigger the same visual stress or psychological numbness as videos.
+Research shows that while listening to podcasts, the brain is more productive than viewing television.
 This is because podcasts necessitate audiences to use their creativity with visual accompaniment instead of spoon-feeding customers.
-So today, access a podcast for your eyes’ sake and to enhance your creativity!
+So today, access a podcast for your eyes’ sake and enhance your creativity!

 The Variable of Success

 You might not have been amazed to realize that the biggest audience for podcasts is highly qualified, rich, and influential adults after reading about how podcasts encourage more brain stimulation than mainstream TV.
 If successful individuals find this content valuable, perhaps we can all learn from them and take a few steps towards success.

 You may think that bringing this up is a little pretentious, but we believe everybody should benefit from podcasts’ educational and interacting enjoyment, regardless of background.
 The opportunity to pursue the American Dream is given to all Americans, so why not begin with the simple step of hearing instructional podcasts about your area of interest?